XixianLiang/resume/README.md

 ## **Self introduction**
 I am currently a master student at the Software Engineering Institute of East China Normal University, supervised by Prof [Ting Su](https://tingsu.github.io/).
 My research focuses on automatic UI testing for mobile Apps.
-Currently, I'm working on HarmonyOS NEXT app.
+Especially for functional bugs detecting.
+Currently, I'm working on HarmonyOS NEXT apps.
 Our reaserch project, which aims at enhencing the app exploration with the power of static analysis, is supported by HUAWEI.
 You can access one of our production during this project.
 [HMDroidbot, open-source explorer for HarmonyOS NEXT apps](https://github.com/XixianLiang/HMDroidbot).
+Meanwhile, I'm the maintainer and developer of [Kea](https://github.com/ecnusse/Kea) for HarmonyOS.

 Also, I'm interested in LLM for mobile apps testing.
 I'm also developing an automatic testing script generator for data manipulate functions with LLM.
 And my previous work includes Property-based fuzzing on Android Apps.

-## Current Working list & research interest (updated 2024/09/18)
+## Current Working list & research interest (updated 2024/11/16)
 **1)Automatic proprerty generation for Data manipulated function on Android apps.**

 **2) Static Analysis for Guided GUI testing**